-- A programme of frequent food safety inspections/coaching visits targeting 20 non-compliant food establishments (Paragraph 4.1.2 of Service Plan); - A programme of food safety interventions consisting of inspection, auditing and sampling.
+- A programme of food safety interventions consisting of inspection, auditing and sampling.
 Priority will be given to high risk establishments.
-(Paragraph 4.1.1 of Service Plan); - An Earned Recognition initiative for mobile food vendors that attend various events, markets and fairs across the Leicester and Leicestershire Enterprise Partnership (LLEP) area.
-Events in North West Leicestershire, will include the Fake Festival Ashby, Download Festival Castle Donington and the Sausage & Cider and Strawberry Fields Festivals Heather.
+(Paragraph 4.1.1 of Service Plan); - A programme of frequent food safety inspections/coaching visits targeting 15 non-compliant food establishments (Paragraph 4.1.2 of Service Plan); - An Earned Recognition initiative for mobile food vendors that attend various events, markets and fairs across the Leicester and Leicestershire Enterprise Partnership (LLEP) area.
+Events in North West Leicestershire, will include the Download Festival Castle Donington.
 Those mobile food vendors that are broadly compliant with hygiene law and have a Food Hygiene Risk Rating score of 3 or above will not receive any intervention unless the registering authority requests that an intervention is made, thereby recognising the hygiene standards achieved.
 This will reduce the regulatory burden on compliant business, a key objective of the Government.
-(Paragraph 4.1.3 of Service Plan); - Investigation of food and food premises complaints (paragraph 4.2), and all outbreaks and incidents of food related illnesses (Paragraph 4.6); - To promote the National Food Hygiene Rating Scheme for food establishments within the district, following its introduction in February 2011 (Paragraph 4.10); - To present the Food Hygiene Award 2016 to those food business achieving excellence in food hygiene standards during 2015.
-(Paragraph 4.11 of Service Plan);
+(Paragraph 4.1.3 of Service Plan); - Investigation of food and food premises complaints (paragraph 4.2), and all outbreaks and incidents of food related illnesses (Paragraph 4.6); - To promote the National Food Hygiene Rating Scheme for food establishments within the district, following its introduction in February 2011.
+Food establishments will be encouraged to display their rating, with a particular focus being placed on Coalville town centre.
+(Paragraph 4.10 and 4.11); - To present the Food Hygiene Award 2016 to those food business achieving excellence in food hygiene standards.
+(Paragraph 4.12 of Service Plan);

 - The provision of information and advice on food safety to businesses and customers (Paragraph 4.4); - A coordinated food, water and environmental sampling programme (Paragraph 4.5); - To operate the inspection facility at East Midlands Airport (Paragraph 4.8).
-All products of animal origin and certain foods not of animal origin arriving at East Midlands Airport from a country outside of the European Union will be inspected.
+All products of animal origin and certain foods not of animal origin arriving at East Midlands Airport from a country outside the European Union will be inspected.